jdiehll/correcTIR/README.md

 ### Auxiliary Data File(s)

 Processing thermal data requires additional environmental data, ideally collected at the same time interval as the thermal measurements.
-You can specify the search window (in minutes) to match the auxiliary data with thermal data timestamps.
+To align these datasets, you can specify a search window (in minutes), which defines how far forward in time the system will look to find the closest available auxiliary data point that matches each thermal data timestamp.
+If no auxiliary data point is found within the specified search window, the corresponding thermal measurement will not be processed.
+This ensures that only thermal data with valid environmental context are included in the analysis.
 See the [Example Use](#example-use) section for details.

 | TIMESTAMP_END     | T_air    | RH      | LW_IN   |
 |-------------------|----------|---------|---------|